-The bill revises existing laws concerning divisions of land that are exempt from subdivision review, mandating that a governing body must review certain divisions and aggregations of land.
+The bill revises existing laws concerning the divisions of land that are exempt from subdivision review, mandating that a governing body must review certain divisions and aggregations of land.
 It removes the requirement for applicants to notify adjoining property owners and allows for a public hearing.
-The bill introduces a new requirement for governing bodies to utilize an affidavit form provided by the Attorney General to assess whether an applicant is attempting to evade the legal requirements.
+The bill also stipulates that governing bodies must utilize an affidavit form provided by the Attorney General to assess whether an applicant is attempting to evade the legal requirements.
 Additionally, the bill increases the civil penalty for violations from $5,000 to $10,000 or 10% of the sales price if the land has been sold to a third party, whichever is greater.

 Statutes affected: LC Text: 76-3-207